Taunting: Verbal taunts

 The act of taunting can be learned by observation and improvisation.
 It usually follows linear thought, correlating or building in some manner to the target of taunting.
 Things such as the victim's appearance, intelligence, mannerisms, education, background, past offenses, etc. can otherwise be insulted.
 When used in this manner, the effectiveness of a taunt at provoking a response varies depending on how the specific insult relates to its victim (or their sense of self), to what level of offense they regard the taunt, and how well the victim can control their emotions when responding.

 Taunts may be expressed in song.
 In the Eastern U.S. and Britain, the chant "Nyah nyah nyah nyah nyah nyah", sung to the tune of "Bye, baby Bunting" is an insult among children.
 In the American South, this is often used as "Nanny nanny boo-boo" and repeated with words such as "You ca-an't catch me".
 In Hebrew, the taunt is "Na na, banana" or "Na-na-na banana" (means the same as in English).
 In French, the taunt uses syllables often rendered "Nananananère", and Swedish-speaking children use the phrase "Du kan inte ta mig" ("You cannot catch me").
 There are several passages in the Hebrew Bible which have been described as "taunt-songs" or taunting songs, such as Isaiah 14:4-8, Habakkuk 2:6-8, and Zechariah 11:1-3.

 Gestures

 Certain movements of one's body are, in many cultures, interpreted as a taunt.
 These can be expressed through the eyes, hands, fingers, head and other areas of the body.

 Akanbe

 A gesture in Japanese culture, made by pulling a lower eyelid down to expose the red underneath.

 Clenched fist

 A raised, clenched fist is used as a gesture of defiance by a number of groups.
 It is usually considered to be hostile, yet without any sexual, scatological, or notionally offensive connotations.
-It is believed to have originally been used in the early 20th century as popular democratic symbol.
+It is believed to have originally been used in the early 20th century as a popular democratic symbol.